noarche/Noisy/README.md

  Generate internet Traffic | Obfuscate your DNS queries with tons of fake ones | Grey hat tool.

+ Transform your online presence with our advanced traffic obfuscation script!
+Seamlessly mimic diverse and legitimate browsing patterns using randomization, proxy routing, and user-agent spoofing.
+Protect your privacy and obscure your actual web traffic effortlessly and effectively.

 # 🛜 Loading Other Configs